British Malaya: Selangor

-Selangor just to the south of Perak also had considerable deposits of tin around Hulu Selangor on the north, Hulu Klang in the central area and Lukut near Negeri Sembilan to the south.
+Selangor, just to the south of Perak also had considerable deposits of tin around Hulu Selangor in the north, Hulu Klang in the central area and Lukut near Negeri Sembilan to the south.
 Around 1840, under the leadership of Raja Jumaat from Riau, tin mining became a huge enterprise.
-His efforts soon were rewarded by Sultan Muhammad of Selangor; Raja Jumaat was appointed as Lukut's administrator in 1846.
+His efforts soon were rewarded by Sultan Muhammad Shah of Selangor; Raja Jumaat was appointed as Lukut's administrator in 1846.
 By the 1850s the area emerged as one of the most modern settlements on the Malay Peninsula apart from the Straits Settlements.
-At one point, there were no less than 20,000 labourers, most of them ethnic Chinese imported from China.
-He died in 1864 and his death created a leadership vacuum.
-Slowly, Lukut slid backward and was forgotten.
+At one point, there were over 20,000 labourers, most of them ethnic Chinese imported from China.
+Raja Jumaat died in 1864 and his death created a leadership vacuum and Lukut gradually declined.

 Meanwhile, Hulu Klang enjoyed unprecedented growth due to tin mining.
 Between 1849 and 1850, Raja Abdullah bin Raja Jaafar, Raja Jumaat's cousin, was appointed by the sultan as Klang's administrator.
 As Lukut's economic importance was slowly declining, that of Hulu Klang was rising.
 This attracted many labourers to relocate there, especially Chinese immigrants who had worked in Lukut.
 One person responsible for persuading the Chinese to move from Lukut to Hulu Klang was Sutan Puasa from Ampang.
 He supplied the mining colonies in Hulu Klang with goods ranging from rice to opium.
 As Hulu Klang prospered, several settlements started to rise up by the late 1860s.
 Two of them were Kuala Lumpur and Klang.
 A Chinese kapitan named Yap Ah Loy was instrumental in developing Kuala Lumpur.

-As in Perak, this rapid development attracted great interest from the British in the Straits Settlements.
-The economy of Selangor became important enough to the prosperity of the Straits Settlements that any disturbance in that state would hurt the Straits Settlements themselves.
-Therefore, the British felt they needed to have a say in Selangor politics.
-One major disturbance, amounting to a civil war, was the Klang War from 1867 to 1874.
+As in Perak, this rapid development attracted interest from the British in the Straits Settlements.
+The economy of Selangor became important enough to the prosperity of the Straits Settlements that any disturbance there would harm the Straits Settlements.
+Therefore, the British felt they needed to have a say in Selangorean politics.
+One major disturbance, amounting to a civil war, was the Klang War which lasted from 1867 to 1874.

 In November 1873, a ship from Penang was attacked by pirates near Kuala Langat, Selangor.
 A court was assembled near Jugra and suspected pirates were sentenced to death.
-The sultan expressed concern and requested assistance from Sir Andrew Clarke.
-Frank Swettenham was appointed to serve as the sultan's advisor.
-Approximately a year later, a lawyer from Singapore named J. G. Davidson was appointed as British Resident in Selangor.
+The Sultan expressed concern and requested assistance from Sir Andrew Clarke.
+Frank Swettenham was appointed to serve as the Sultan's advisor.
+Around a year later, a lawyer from Singapore named J. G. Davidson was appointed as British Resident in Selangor.
 Frank Swettenham was nominated for the Resident post but he was deemed too young.